mobolarin/Employee-Management-Project/README.md

 # Employee Management System Project
 This is a group project by Team D of SQL Study Group for an Employee Management System (EMS).

-# Overview
+## Overview
 The Employee Management System (EMS) is a SQL-based project that simulates how organisations manage employee information within a relational database.
-The system models key HR components such as employees, departments, job roles, salary records, attendance tracking, and performance reviews.
+The EMS database consists of six relational tables representing employees, departments, job roles, salaries, attendance, and performance.

 The goal of the project is to design a structured database schema and use SQL queries to retrieve, filter, and analyse employee-related data.

 This project focuses entirely on SQL and relational database design, demonstrating core data management and querying skills used in real HR information systems.

-# Problem Statement
+## Problem Statement
 Organisations need structured systems to manage employee data efficiently.
 Without a well-designed database, it becomes difficult to track employee records, analyse performance, monitor attendance, or generate HR reports.

 This project addresses that problem by designing a relational Employee Management System database that allows HR teams to: